hpc/libcircle/README.md

  * provides a buffer holding the final reduction result as in input
  * parameter.
 Typically, one might print the result in this callback.
  */
-static void reduce_fini(const void* buf, size_t size) {
+void reduce_fini(const void* buf, size_t size)
+{
     /*
+     * In this example, we get the reduced sum from the input buffer,
-     * In this example, we compute the average processing rate,
+     * and we compute the average processing rate.
+We then print
-     * and we print the rate and global count of items processed.
+     * the count, time, and rate of items processed.
      */

     // get result of reduction